-Dr Gazzola is leading the research on institutional bilingualism and managing multilingualism in public administration
+Dr Michele Gazzola is leading the research on institutional bilingualism and managing multilingualism in public administration.

 Language policy plays an important role in the administration and delivery of public services, especially in jurisdictions with linguistically diverse and multi-ethnic communities.
 Access to bilingual public services is considered a basic right where linguistic minorities are present.
 To create equality and inclusiveness, policymakers must take language reforms in the administration of public services seriously.
 The Centre for Public Administration is an international leader in research on language policy.
-Within the Centre, Dr Michele Gazzola is working on two major research projects that have both global and local impact.
+Within the Centre, Dr Michele Gazzola is working or has worked on three research projects that have both global and local impact.

 Institutional bilingualism in the ethnically mixed areas in Slovenia